-(J) Forms, Certifications and Assurances

-You, the applicant, are required to submit signed copies of the standard forms, certifications, and assurances, included in the HUD Section 8 application, form HUD-52515 (see section VI.(A), below, of this NOFA) and the certification required by 24 CFR 24.510.
+(J) Forms, Certifications and Assurances.
+You, the applicant, are required to submit signed copies of the Funding Application, form HUD-52515, which includes all the necessary certifications for Fair Housing, Drug-Free Workplace and Lobbying Activities and the certification required by 24 CFR 24.510.
 (The provisions of 24 CFR part 24 apply to the employment, engagement of services, awarding of contracts, subgrants, or funding of any recipients, or contractors or subcontractors, during any period of debarment, suspension, or placement in ineligibility status, and a certification is required.)